-When you first consider getting a merchant account, you will probably be overwhelmed by the fees associated with it.
+When you first consider getting a merchant account, you will probably be overwhelmed by the merchant account fees associated with it.
 However it doesn’t have to be complicated.
-Our guide should help dissipate some of the confusion and make it easier to understand how fees are applied to this account.
+Our guide should help dissipate some of the confusion and make it easier to understand how merchant account fees are applied.

 You can see why many stores do not accept card payments unless they are over a certain amount.
 Anything too small would incur charges that are disproportionate compared to the amount earned by the store.

 The flat merchant account fees and percentage rates for credit card transactions vary between providers.
 They are also likely to change periodically to reflect the market, which makes it impossible to provide accurate figures here for any period of time.

 Needless to say you should consider which cards you tend to take payment from most often prior to choosing your merchant account provider.
 It is also wise to consider whether the merchant you are looking at gives you a certain number of transactions free within your usual monthly fee.

 This is a famous credit card but it is not always accepted at all outlets.
 The reason for this is because the charges attached to processing American Express cards through a merchant account can be higher than those for other types of cards.

 Furthermore, according to the UK American Express website, you must apply to them to be able to accept the card at your business.
 There is a charge to apply and the company will also require a percentage of any payments taken via an Amex card.

 Interestingly though, SagePay seems to have one of the lowest percentage rates around when it comes to Amex cards.
 If you are going to accept them, it might be worth looking into SagePay first.

 As you know by now, the charges applied to Visa card transactions are also likely to vary between different providers.
 They can also vary depending on what business you have and how high your transaction volume is.
 Smaller businesses are likely to pay more in one off merchant account fees and charges than larger ones, who put more payments through their merchant account.